About Nursing at Xavier

 Students may apply for admission to the Honors option in the fall semester of senior year.
 Accepted students then begin the program in the spring semester and continue full-time graduate study in the following summer, fall and spring semesters.
 Then in the summer semester, a 300 hour residency is required to complete the program.

 Graduate nursing programs are open to master's, baccalaureate, associate, or diploma prepared registered nurses and since 2005, to individuals with a bachelor's degree in another field who wish to prepare for a career as a registered nurse (MSN MIDAS program).

 Registered nurses may specialize their study in administration, clinical nurse leader, education, family nurse practitioner, forensics, healthcare law, or informatics.
 Registered nurses have the option of a dual degree by coupling the MSN with the MEd, MBA or MSCJ degree.
 Registered nurses who have already obtained an MSN may choose one of two post-master's certificate tracks: clinical nurse leader or family nurse practitioner.

-NEW in Fall 2014 is the Doctor of Nursing Practice in Population Health Leadership program for registered nurses.
+Our NEWEST program, begun in Fall 2014, is the Doctor of Nursing Practice in Population Health Leadership program for registered nurses.